 Perhaps that will change with the release of Ghostbusters on DVD, billed as a "Collector's Series" and boasting a full day's worth of extra material to plow through.
 Most likely, it'll change long enough for you to get completely sick of the hideous Ray Parker,Jr. theme song and the cloying, bullshit kiddie pandering of Slimer.
-Then you'll carefully slide the DVD into its alphabetical slot in your collection and forget about it until sometime in 2004 when you consider watching it again then shake your head and say, "That's SO 2000."
+Then you'll carefully slide the DVD into its alphabetical slot in your collection and forget about it until your next DVD Goodwill purge.
 By then of course we'll all be living in giant bubble domes floating on the ocean with our flying pod cars and android manservants, so none of this will matter anyway.
-But that's getting ahead of myself first there's the neutron war with Pluto and the melting of the polar ice caps and my own rapid ascension to President of the World.
+But that's getting ahead of myself—first there's the neutron war with Pluto and the melting of the polar ice caps and my own rapid ascension to President of the World.

 Taken on its own, you might think Ghostbusters isn't worth the $28.00.
 But the *pant* extras.
 So many *sweat, pant, pant* outstanding extras.

 First off, the film looks great much crisper and brighter than any video print you've seen since its 1984 release.
 There's a great feature-length audio commentary from director Ivan Reitman, writer/actor Ramis, and an associate producer whose name I won't bother to mention since he's not famous (previous statement to be read with a bitchy sneer).
 The commentary is informative and funny, which is a bonus, and there are lots of interesting stories about the production.
 In addition to the audio track, you can choose a video commentary which has the same audio but adds the three silhouettes a la "Mystery Science Theater 3000."
 Highly recommended as a subtle comic touch, plus sometimes they point at things on the screen.